SteeltoeOSS/Samples/Management/src/AspDotNetCore/Tracing/Fortune-Teller-Service/README.md

 ### Running Zipkin Server Locally - Docker

-If you have a running docker environment installed on your system, the you should be able to:
+If you have a running docker environment installed on your system, then you should be able to:

 1. docker run -d -p 9411:9411 openzipkin/zipkin

 ## Building & Running - Locally

 1. Clone this repository. (i.e. git clone <https://github.com/SteeltoeOSS/Samples>)
-1. cd samples/Discovery/src/AspDotNetCore/Fortune-Teller-Service
+1. cd samples/Management/src/AspDotNetCore/Tracing/Fortune-Teller-Service
 1. dotnet run -f netcoreapp2.1

 ## What to expect - Locally